Elon Law School

 +1 336 279 9334

-Your final grade for the course will be based on written problem assignments (60%) and in-class performance (40%).
-There will be no final exam for this course.
+Your final grade for the term will be based on three quizzes (30% total) and a final exam (70%).

 Elon Law School has adopted the following attendance policy for all courses:

 The Law School administers a policy that a student maintain regular and punctual class attendance in all courses in which the student is registered, including externships, clinical courses, or simulation courses.
 Faculty members will give students written notice of their attendance policies before or during the first week of class.
 These policies may include, but are not limited to: treating late arrivals, early departures, and/or lack of preparation as absences; imposing grade or point reductions for absences, including assigning a failing grade or involuntarily withdrawing a student from the class; and any other policies that a professor deems appropriate to create a rigorous and professional classroom environment.

 In case of illness or emergency, students may contact the Office of Student and Professional Life, which will then notify the student’s instructors.
 A student may notify the faculty member directly of a planned absence and should refer to individual faculty members regarding any policy that may apply.
 In the case of prolonged illness or incapacity, the student should contact the Office of Student and Professional Life.

 For disability accommodation requests, contact the Elon Law Registrar’s Office.

 The Law School honor code applies to all activities related to your law school study, including conduct during class and examinations.